 What is the CSU Early Start Program?

-- The program takes place the summer before the freshmen year.
+- The Early Start Program takes place the summer before a student's first year on campus.

-- Upon admission, CSU campuses will inform students who are not exempt, how and where to sign up for Early Start.
+- Upon admission, CSU campuses will inform students required to participate in Early Start how and where to sign up for the program.

-- Early Start math and English courses will be available at every CSU campus and online.
+- Early Start math and/or English courses will be available at every CSU campus and online.

 Who must participate in the Early Start Program?

-The following students will not be required to participate.
+The following students will not be required to participate in Early Start:

 - International students and residents of other states

-- Students may appeal based on circumstances beyond their control
+- Students who appeal based on circumstances beyond their control